MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

 12:50   Added the js script to the solution
-12:55   I got an error in the layout.cshtml - fixed the layout issue, i forgot the href# in the dropdown menu 13:00   Created Upsert.cshtml and added the given code + added the razor view
+12:55   I got an error in the layout.cshtml - fixed the layout issue, i forgot the href# in the dropdown menu 13:00   Created Upsert.cshtml and added the given code + added the razor view 13:25   modifid upsert.cshtml with the edit and back